VSTS/Azure DevOps Integration Jira Cloud

 - On the Auto-connect integration panel, click Microsoft.

-- On the following screen, select Visual Studio Team Services (VSTS)
+- On the following screen, select Visual Studio Team Services (VSTS).
+If you

-- Login to your Microsoft account when prompted.
+- Login to your Microsoft account, if prompted.

 - The following permissions screen is displayed:

 - Click Accept

 to authorize access for Git for Jira Cloud.